 - By the end of grade 9, read and comprehend literature, including stories, dramas, and poems, in the grades 9-10 text complexity band proficiently, with scaffolding as needed at the high end of the range.
-(CCSS.ELA-Literacy.RL.9-10.10) - Determine the meaning of words and phrases as they are used in the text, including figurative and connotative meanings; analyze the cumulative impact of specific word choices on meaning and tone (e.g., how the language evokes a sense of time and place; how it sets a formal or informal tone).
+(CCSS.ELA-Literacy.RL.9-10.10) - Cite strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.
+(CCSS.ELA-Literacy.RL.9-10.1) - Determine a theme or central idea of a text and analyze in detail its development over the course of the text, including how it emerges and is shaped and refined by specific details; provide an objective summary of the text.
+(CCSS.ELA-Literacy.RL.9-10.2) - Determine the meaning of words and phrases as they are used in the text, including figurative and connotative meanings; analyze the cumulative impact of specific word choices on meaning and tone (e.g., how the language evokes a sense of time and place; how it sets a formal or informal tone).
 (CCSS.ELA-Literacy.RL.9-10.4) - Analyze how an author's choices concerning how to structure a text, order events within it (e.g., parallel plots), and manipulate time (e.g., pacing, flashbacks) create such effects as mystery, tension, or surprise.
-(CCSS.ELA-Literacy.RL.9-10.5) - Determine a central idea of a text and analyze its development over the course of the text, including how it emerges and is shaped and refined by specific details; provide an objective summary of the text.
-(CCSS.ELA-Literacy.RI.9-10.2)
+(CCSS.ELA-Literacy.RL.9-10.5)

+Interpret figures of speech in context and analyze their role in the text.
+(CCSS.ELA-Literacy.L.9-10.5a)

 - Write a narrative to develop real or imagined experiences or events using effective technique, well-chosen details, and well-structured event sequences.
 (CCSS.ELA-Literacy.W.9-10.3 - Engage and orient the reader by setting out a problem, situation, or observation, establishing one or multiple point(s) of view, and introducing a narrator and/or characters; create a smooth progression of experiences or events.
 (CCSS.ELA-Literacy.W.9-10.3a) - Use narrative techniques, such as dialogue, pacing, description, reflection, and multiple plot lines, to develop experiences, events, and/or characters.
-(CCSS.ELA-Literacy.W.9-10.3b) - O Use a variety of techniques to sequence events so that they build on one another to create a coherent whole.
+(CCSS.ELA-Literacy.W.9-10.3b) - o Use a variety of techniques to sequence events so that they build on one another to create a coherent whole.
 (CCSS.ELA-Literacy.W.9-10.3c) - Use precise words and phrases, telling details, and sensory language to convey a vivid picture of the experiences, events, setting, and/or characters.
-(CCSS.ELA-Literacy.W.9-10.3d) - o Provide a conclusion that follows from and reflects on what is experienced, observed, or resolved over the course of the narrative.
+(CCSS.ELA-Literacy.W.9-10.3d) - Provide a conclusion that follows from and reflects on what is experienced, observed, or resolved over the course of the narrative.
 (CCSS.ELA-Literacy.W.9-10.3e) - Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
 (CCSS.ELA-Literacy.W.9-10.4) - Develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach, focusing on addressing what is most significant for a specific purpose and audience.
 (CCSS.ELA-Literacy.W.9-10.5) - Use technology, including the Internet, to produce, publish, and update individual or shared writing products, taking advantage of technology's capacity to link to other information and to display information flexibly and dynamically.
 (CCSS.ELA-Literacy.W.9-10.6)